 How to Set up Custom Fuel Price Management

-The ContentTools and FleetPortal web tools are required to send custom fuel prices to CoPilot.
-Click on the Submit Ticket button at the top of this screen to contact Trimble MAPS support if you are not licensed for these tools or if you do not have a current login.
+The ContentTools and Account Manager web tools are required to send custom fuel prices to CoPilot.
+Contact Trimble Maps sales or support if you are not licensed for these tools or if you do not have a current login.

 In ContentTools, you are going to upload the .CSV file as a Place Set.
 Place Sets are the way ContentTools organizes similar types of locations.
-In this case, create a Place Set titled "Fuel Stations" or something similar a driver would recognize when viewing it in CoPilot.
+In this case, create a Place Set titled "1 Co Appr Fuel" or something similar a driver would recognize as company approved fuel stops when viewing it in CoPilot.

 After creating the Place Set, you will import your .CSV file to save all of your fueling locations as Places within that Place Set.
 To do that:

 - In the Place Sets panel, click on Import.